 Freedom Mobile is owned by Shaw Communications, while Public is owned by Telus.
 Freedom has coverage throughout the country with a concentration in the big cities.
 Outside of the country’s big cities you will be covered by one of Freedom Mobile’s partner networks.

 Public Mobile has coverage through Telus – Canada’s best network coverage.

 Need to Know

-With Public Mobile you will need to bring your own phone and the customer service is self-serve through the Public Mobile Community.
+Public Mobile only offers certified pre-owned phones or you can bring your own phone.
+And the customer service is self-serve through the Public Mobile Community.